BryanSky/HackZurich2022_VisualSensing/README.md

 <img src="https://user-images.githubusercontent.com/113338125/190353635-86a9b768-bd47-465e-b3b1-f5464e1aad59.png"  width="700">

+It contains a dashboard on a type of analysis a fleet manager can review and guided through tangible actions.
+You task is to wireframe the process and storyline for an actionable decision making process and mock them up in few steps.

 ### Our expectation
 - Presentation with a clear problem statement & solution definition (a business opportunity potentially supported by market demand).